“Sit up straight!”, “Don’t slouch!”. We’ve all heard these words from our parents more than once while growing up. But why is posture important?

 Essential reading: Stress busting wearables to help you chill

 We’re a health conscious society today and good posture is a part of it.
 Even for younger people, how you carry yourself when working, relaxing or playing can have big effects.
 To help you improve your posture, we’ve pulled together a list of wearables to help train your body into sitting properly.
-While compiling this list, we’ve examined functions and features carefully and thoroughly.
-We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
-This left us with the following selection.

 The Lift is made up of two tiny devices, the tracker and a small, square magnetic plate.
 The